 - Dramatic changes in eating or sleeping habits

 Below are a couple of self-report tests for warning signs of mental illness, which you can complete and score to see if you might be experiencing clinical depression.
 Keep in mind that depression can include anxiety symptoms, and when combined with an extreme shift in moods, then bipolar disorder is further evaluated.
-There are many other self-report mental health screening tools which you may consider, i.e., PBHCI – Mental Health Screening.
+There are many other self-report mental health screening tools that you may consider, i.e., PBHCI – Mental Health Screening.

 The PHQ-2 in Figure 1 Warning Signs of Mental Illness, below inquiries about the frequency of depressed mood and anhedonia over the past two weeks.

 The PHQ-2 includes the first two items of the PHQ-9.
 The purpose of the PHQ-2 is not to establish a final diagnosis or to monitor depression severity, but rather to screen for depression in a “first step” approach.
-Patients who screen positive should be further evaluated with the PHQ-9 to determine whether they meet criteria for a depressive disorder.
+Patients who screen positive should be further evaluated with the PHQ-9 to determine whether they meet the criteria for a depressive disorder.
 When scoring the PHQ-2, the range is from 0-6.

 The authors identified a PHQ-2 cutoff score of three.

 1 is the optimal cut point for screening purposes and stated that a cut point of two would enhance sensitivity.
 Whereas a cut point of four would improve specificity.

 Figure 1 Warning Signs of Mental Illness